joakimsigvald/WhenGivenThen/README.md

 Then create an abstract class in the new folder, named "Test[ClassName]", that inherits one of the four base classes (TestSubject, TestSubjectAsync, TestStatic, TestStaticAsync).
 Then create an abstract class in the same folder for each public method to test, named "When[MethodName]", that inherits "Test[ClassName]".
 Then, for each condition to be tested, create a nested class, named "Given[TheCondition]", within the When-class.
-Finally, the Given-class will have one or more test-methods for each locical assert, named "Then[ExpectedOutcom]".
+Finally, the Given-class will have one or more test-methods for each logical assert, named "Then[ExpectedOutcome]".
 Necessary precondition is put in the same nested class inside the overridden method "Given" and necessary setup is put in the overridden method "Setup".
 It is also possible to add tear-down logic in the same class by overriding the method "TearDown".